clewisbe/blogdown/content/home/teaching.md

 I am a teaching instructor for the following courses at the University of Iowain Spring 2020:

-- STAT 1010 & 3101 : Statistics and Society, and Mathematical Statistics II
+- STAT 1010 & 3101 : Statistics and Society, and Mathematical Statistics 2